xiix0/scam/README.md

-You will be misunderstood by everyone.
+You fill a much-needed gap.